 Proper nutrition also plays a part in stress regulation.
-A healthy diet might counter stress by lowering blood pressure and boosting the immune system.
+A healthy diet may counter stress by lowering blood pressure and boosting the immune system.

-Pro tip: Regular performance reviews help you identify the signs of stress and burnout in your team members.
-Optimize these reviews with performance and task management tools from HR for Health, the No.1 HR management platform for office managers and HR professionals in the dental industry.
+Pro tip: Regular performance reviews and check-ins help you identify the signs of stress and burnout in your team members.
+Optimize these reviews with performance and task management tools from HR for Health, the leading HR management platform for office managers and HR professionals in the dental industry.
 With our software, you can identify problematic metrics, like tardiness and absenteeism.
 This can help you spot trends early — before they become a problem — and help get a great employee back on track.
 You can also document any conversations and follow up if issues remain.
 Discover more here.

-4. Look Away from Your Screen (But Not Until You've Finished Reading This Blog)
+4. Look Away from Your Screen (After Reading this Article)

-Whether at home or at your practice, staring at a computer screen all day can affect the brain, increase anxiety, and impact overall health.
+Whether at home or at work, staring at a computer screen all day can affect the brain, increase anxiety, and impact overall health.
 Add in the time spent on social media, and you probably look at a screen way too much.
-The glare from your screen stresses the visual system and musculature in the head as well as aggravating the eyes, neck, and shoulder areas.
+The glare from your screen stresses the visual system and musculature in the head as well as aggravates the eyes, neck, and shoulder areas.

-WebMD recommends something called the 20-20-20 rule, where you look away from your screen every 20 minutes and gaze at something else 20 feet away for 20 seconds.
+WebMD recommends the 20-20-20 rule.
+You simply look away from your screen every 20 minutes and gaze at something else 20 feet away for 20 seconds.
 Computer-dependent office managers and administrative employees, in particular, might struggle with this rule, but practicing it could reduce stress levels considerably.
 Doing so can make major improvements on your overall well-being.

-Did you know that you can include resources for team members at risk of stress and burnout in your employee handbook?
-Create a handbook for team members in your practice here.
+Did you know that you can include resources and procedures for team members around stress and burnout in your employee handbook?
+Create a handbook for team members in your dental practice here.
 Or check out more HR tips here.

 Stress: The Essential Guide That Will Help Your Dental Practice